Hyperbolic band theory: Results and Discussion

 For the specific case of the Bolza curve, we are able to examine the point-group action directly.
-Via concrete calculations for the Bolza lattice, we argue in Appendix~\ref{app:pointgroup} that the proper generalization of point group for $\{4g,4g\}$ hyperbolic lattices is the finite group $G\cong\Aut(\Sigma_g)$ of automorphisms (i.e., self-maps) of the genus-$g$ Riemann surface~\cite{FarkasKra} associated with the ``compactified'' $4g$-gonal unit cell.
+Via concrete calculations for the Bolza lattice, we argue in the Supplementary Materials that the proper generalization of point group for $\{4g,4g\}$ hyperbolic lattices is the finite group $G\cong\Aut(\Sigma_g)$ of automorphisms (i.e., self-maps) of the genus-$g$ Riemann surface~\cite{FarkasKra} associated with the compactified $4g$-gonal unit cell.
 For the Bolza surface, it is a nonabelian group of order 96 generated by four M\"obius transformations~\cite{CookThesis}: an eightfold rotation ($R$) around the center of the octagon and a threefold rotation-like operation ($U$), both orientation-preserving, and two reflection-like operations ($S$ and $T$), both orientation-reversing.
-Furthermore, as in the Euclidean case, we find this ``hyperbolic point group'' acts linearly on hyperbolic $\b{k}$-space:

-where the $4\times 4$ matrices $M(h)$, $h\in G$, form an $SL(4,\mathbb{Z})$ representation of $G$.
-Explicit representation matrices for the generators $h=R,S,T,U$, from which the representation matrix of any element of $G$ can be constructed by matrix multiplication, are given in Eq.~(\ref{GrepJac}) of Appendix~\ref{app:pointgroup}.
-For a $\{4g,4g\}$ hyperbolic lattice, we conjecture that Eq.~(\ref{kg}) remains valid, with $M$ a representation of $G$ valued in $SL(2g,\mathbb{Z})$.
+Furthermore, as in the Euclidean case, we find this hyperbolic point group acts linearly on hyperbolic $\b{k}$-space: $\b{k}^{h}=M(h)\b{k}$, $h\in G$, where the $4\times 4$ matrices $M(h)$, $h\in G$, form an $SL(4,\mathbb{Z})$ representation of $G$.
+Explicit representation matrices for the generators $h=R,S,T,U$, from which the representation matrix of any element of $G$ can be constructed by matrix multiplication, are given in the Supplementary Materials.
+For a $\{4g,4g\}$ hyperbolic lattice, we conjecture that $\b{k}$ transforms similarly, with $M$ a representation of $G$ valued in $SL(2g,\mathbb{Z})$.
 By contrast with the Euclidean case however, the matrices $M(h)$ are in general not orthogonal, and thus do not simply correspond to the action of a Euclidean point group in $2g$ dimensions.

-In [Fig.~\ref{fig:pointgroup}(a)], we verify numerically that the hyperbolic bandstructure in the empty-lattice approximation is invariant under the full hyperbolic point group $G$ of the Bolza lattice, meaning that $E_n(\b{k}^h)=E_n(\b{k})$ for all $h\in G$.
-We choose $\b{k}$ along the generic direction already considered in [Fig.~\ref{fig:band1}] and plot both $E_n(\b{k})$ (blue lines) and $E_n(\b{k}^h)$ (colored symbols), where $\b{k}^h$ is the direction related to $\b{k}$ by point-group symmetry $h$.
+In Fig.~\ref{fig:pointgroup}(a), we verify numerically that the hyperbolic bandstructure in the empty-lattice approximation is invariant under the full hyperbolic point group $G$ of the Bolza lattice, meaning that $E_n(\b{k}^h)=E_n(\b{k})$ for all $h\in G$.
+We choose $\b{k}$ along the generic direction already considered in Fig.~\ref{fig:band1} and plot both $E_n(\b{k})$ (blue lines) and $E_n(\b{k}^h)$ (colored symbols), where $\b{k}^h$ is the direction related to $\b{k}$ by point-group symmetry $h$.
 We verify that the bandstructure is left unchanged under the action of all four generators $h=R,S,T,U$ of $G$, thus establishing invariance under the full point group.